Vladimir-Khin/santander/README.md

 # Santander
 Predicting Santander customer purchasing behavior

-For this project we'll be analzying the following kaggle dataset:
+For this project we'll be analyzing the following kaggle dataset:
 https://www.kaggle.com/c/santander-customer-transaction-prediction/overview

 #### Overview
-The Santander data set contains 200 anonymized columns of customer profiles and historical behavior, all of which are used to predict a whether the customer will make a specific purchase in the future.
+The Santander data set contains 200 anonymized columns of customer profiles and historical behavior, all of which are used to predict whether the customer will make a specific purchase in the future.

 #### Data
 Summary of the dataset: